3BL for the People, Planet, & Profit

 Employees are more engaged when they feel their employing business has the same values they do.
 3BL also encourages businesses to give back to their communities through charity, volunteering, and other means.
 Implementing 3BL also has the benefit of both short-term and long-term profitability, just as other formats of sustainability do.

 The key is that 3BL is more than just sustainable practices with regard to environmental impact; it’s about a balanced approach to business.
 While actual measurements for 3BL can be tricky, it is vital to study the interactions of each bottom line and understand how they affect one another.
 As a business begins to equalize each bottom line, profit does not decrease in importance.
 However, as each area becomes a focal point, the overall profit shifts from financial value alone to societal and ecologic value combined.
-A hybridized profit can be difficult to define, but it is utterly worthwhile.
+Check out thatscleanmaids.com.

 Some notables that have embraced 3BL are Patagonia, Southwest Airlines, and Seventh Generation.
 While these companies are somewhat larger, there is a movement within smaller businesses to utilize 3BL as well.
 Though they are not always as visible with regard to societal and ecological impact, there are similar benefits to implementing the practices of 3BL for smaller businesses, including “increased employee engagement, improved standing in the local community and the building of a sustainable business model.”